Board of Directors

 Philippe Joubert is Executive Chairman of the Global Electricity Initiative (GEI) (at the World Energy Council), Senior Advisor Power and Climate to the World Business Council for Sustainable Development (WBCSD) and Chairman of HRH The Prince of Wales’s Corporate Leaders Group on Climate Change.
 He is a member of the Advisory Board of A4S (Accounting for Sustainability) and is a lecturer at the Cambridge Institute for Sustainability Leadership (CISL) of Cambridge University.
 From 2011 to 2012, Mr. Joubert was Deputy CEO of the Alstom group in charge of strategy and development.
 He was a member of the Alstom Executive Committee between 2000 and 2012, President of Alstom Transmission and Distribution Sector from 2000 to 2004, and from 2004 to 2011 President of Alstom Power Sector.
 He previously occupied various management positions within the Alstom group beginning in 1986.
 He has been the permanent representative of The Green Option on the Board of Directors of renewable energy producer Voltalia since June 2014 and a director of ENEO Cameroun S.A. since December 2014.

-Fanny Letier is, since march 2015, an Executive Director within Bpifrance, in charge of the SME equity division, an investment program in the amount of 1.3 billion euros with more than 450 active participations.
-She was a Director since September 2013 of France Regional Investissements funds within Bpifrance.
-Fanny Letier previously held several positions within the French Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Ministry of Finance, including as Chief of staff of the office of Financing and company development at the Treasury.
+Fanny Letier is an Executive Director, Small and mid cap investments, within Bpifrance since March 2015.
+She also manages Bpifrance’s advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
+Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
 She was a financial advisor at the office of the French permanent delegation to the European Union in Brussels between 2008 and 2010.
 She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future